andrzej-az/netview/README.md

 ## Author

-This application prototype was developed with the assistance of **Firebase Studio App Prototyper**.
+This application prototype was developed by with the assistance of **Firebase Studio App Prototyper**.

 ## Getting Started (Development)